kapiliyer/ARCHIVE-Latex-Symbol-Processing/README.md

 # ARCHIVE-Latex-Symbol-Processing

 ## Task
-Given text files written with latex, label the different symbols.
+Given text files written with latex, label and link primary/secondary descriptions with their equations and symbols.